Reparametrizations and metric structures in thermodynamic phase space

 \section{The geometry of fluctuations}

-In this section, we review the link that exists between the fluctuations of a quantity called the microscopic entropy and thermodynamic geometry \cite{1990Mrug}.
+In this section, we review the link that exists between the fluctuations of a quantity usually referred in literature as, the microscopic entropy and thermodynamic geometry \cite{1990Mrug}.
 Simultaneously, we also verify that the reparametrizations introduced in the preceding section actually behave as a coordinate transformation on the $\mathcal{E}$ manifold.

 In the previous section, a maximum entropy principle was considered to find a probabilistic distribution; in that case, the relevant quantity from a physical and statistical mechanical point of view was the Boltzmann entropy given by Eq.\,\eqref{shannon}.
 The functional $S$ can be understood as the average with respect to the corresponding distribution of the microscopic entropy, \be s = - \ln \rho\,, \ee which implies \be S = \langle s \rangle = - \int \rho \ln \rho\ d x\,. \ee If the normalization constraint is not imposed on the distribution, the microscopic entropy can be considered as a function of the coordinates of $\Gamma$ and of the set of $n+1$ parameters, $s = s(x; \phi, I^a)$, whose explicit expression is \be s = \phi - I^a H_a(x)\,. \ee We can immediately see that the microscopic entropy $s(x;I^a)$ behaves as a scalar function with respect to the intensive parameters $\{I^a\}$.
 Therefore, considering the reparametrizations introduced in the previous section we observe that \be s = \phi - I ^{\tilde a} H_{\tilde a}(x) \, \ee describes the same microscopic physical information.